Matts966/alphasql/README.md

 $ dot -Tpng samples/sample1/dag.dot -o samples/sample1/dag.png
 ```

-Note that sometimes the output has cycle, and refactoring SQL files or manual editing of the dot file is needed (see #2).
+Note that sometimes the output has cycle, and refactoring SQL files or manual editing of the dot file is needed (see [this issue]([issue](https://github.com/Matts966/alphasql/issues/2)).

 If there are cycles, warning is emitted.
 You can see the example in [./samples/sample-cycle](./samples/sample-cycle) .